 Storms are powerful events, and they can cause damage not only to homes and properties, but also to other natural elements like trees.
-And when this happens, the tree can become unstable, pose a falling risk or drop large limbs, or can otherwise be a hazard to the surrounding area.
+And when this happens, the tree can become unstable, posing a falling risk or drop large limbs, or can otherwise be a hazard to the surrounding area.

 And if you have any old and large trees around your property or in your St. Louis neighborhood, then you can imagine how much damage they could do if post-storm maintenance wasn’t addressed.
 Giving trees first aid after a storm is essential to the safety of your family, property, and tree, and that’s why Jackson Tree Service specializes in after-storm tree first aid.